JabariD/backend-projects/typescript/elevator-simulator/README.md

  - Metrics are then calculated as X simulation time * 10 = ?

 ### "Watch-only" Game-Mode
+See [How Elevator Makes Decisions](https://science.howstuffworks.com/transport/engines-equipment/elevator7.htm).
+For the sake of this project, it will be simple, but inflexible i.e. it will continue to go up until all requests are fulfilled.

 This will be the first-mode that is created.
 ##### User
-The user will be able to specify
+The user will be able to specify:
  - the building capacity's size (how many floors),
  - busyness of the elevator (3 levels: 1, 2, 3),
 	 - This controls how often "People" will spawn at random floors.